Joseph T. Angelo: Military service

 The Colonel ordered me to follow him and when he reached the tanks, almost hub deep in the mud, he grabbed a shovel and began digging the tanks free.
 Other men and I also got busy digging.
-The Germans were sending across a heavy artillery fire, but finally we got the tangs [sic—tanks] moving and took them over the hill.
+The Germans were sending across a heavy artillery fire, but finally we got the tanks moving and took them over the hill.

 The Colonel here found some infantrymen who did not know what to do, as their officers had been killed.
 The Colonel instructed me to place them with the tank detachment.
 Later the Colonel told me to get around to the side and wipe out the machine gun nests.
 'Take fifteen men with you,' he ordered.

 'I'm sorry,' I told him, 'but they have all been killed.'
 'My God!
 They are not all gone?' the Colonel cried.
 When I told him the infantrymen had been killed by machine guns he ordered me to accompany him, declaring he would clear them out.

 I thought the Colonel had gone mad, and grabbed him.
 He grabbed me by the hair and shook me to my senses.
 Then I followed him.
 We went about thirty yards and the Colonel fell with a bullet in his thigh.

 I assisted the Colonel into a shellhole, bandaged his wounds and took observations of our surroundings[.]
 Shells flew all about us.
 Two hours later the Colonel revived and ordered me to go to Major [Sereno] Brett and instruct him to assume command of the tank corps [sic—304th Brigade].
 I found him and did so.
 Then [I] reported back to the Colonel.
 A few moments later the Colonel, with three tanks, one French and two American, camped about twenty yards from the shellhole.

 'Jump out there,' the Colonel ordered, 'and scatter those tanks or they will be blown up.'
 I rushed out, gave the order and came back again.
 The American tanks got away, but the French tank was shot to pieces and the men killed.

 The colonel then ordered me to get out on top of our shellhole and prevent any oncoming tanks from getting below us, the fire from the enemy being terribly heavy.
 Then the Colonel said, 'Joe, the Germans have been making this shell hole a living hell since you left.
 Get a tank and wipe out those nests.'
 This was done and after that I found four infantrymen who carried the Colonel to the rear.